axtonprice/axtonprice/README.md

 - 🖥️ Network Technician :school:

 I'm a self-taught software and website developer, always exploring new languages, libraries, and frameworks to enhance my personal and professional projects.
 My projects also complement my college studies in Computer Science.
-I am currently working as a Network and Security Technician, and intend to develop my career qualifications in cyber security and networking.
+I am currently working as a Network and Security Technician, and intend to develop my career qualifications in cyber security and networking alongside my passion for software.

 ## 🌐 Socials
 Want to contact me?
 Email me at [axton@arizon.dev](mailto:axton@arizon.dev).